 - There are five types of questions:

 - Confirmation questions

 - Treat it as conversation and not a sales call

-- Practice golden silence – longer silence between answers to your question and the next question, giving the prospect time to add and you to think
+- Practice golden silence – use a longer silence between answers to your question and the next question, giving the prospect time to add and you to think

 - Is what we are saying a “me-too” value proposition?

-- Be able to answer “so what” objection
+- Be able to answer the “So what?” objection

 - Underlying reasons or basic issue objections (personal, not business)